36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Here, the waves pound into the cliffs beneath the rocks, and the water bursts out of a blowhole blasting into the air and making the sight indescribably beautiful.

-In spite of its stunning nature, the area is quite dangerous because of its strong currents.
+Despite its stunning nature, the area is quite dangerous because of its strong currents.
 You might see a few people visiting below but we encourage seeing it from the lookout point near the road.

 Halona Blowhole on Oahu